rodelqwerty/CCM101-rcontawe/README.md

 This laboratory focused on understanding cloud infrastructure components and creating a basic cloud infrastructure blueprint.

-### Laboratory 03 – Upcoming
+### Laboratory 03 – Become a Multi-Cloud Explorer

-Details will be added after completing the laboratory activity.
+This laboratory focused on exploring and comparing **AWS, Microsoft Azure, and GCP**, recommending platforms for different scenarios, and matching cloud services.
+It also included a Linux investigation using KillerCoda and improved the GitHub Cloud Computing Portfolio.

 ### Laboratory 04 – Upcoming